 Despite this deformity, Brigid was very helpful to her mother and father.
 She swept the wooden floor of their cottage, drew water from the well behind the house, helped with the washing, the cooking and with tending their vegetable garden.
-She became quite skillful at keeping her father’s axe sharpened and even learned to split the much-needed firewood.
+She became quite skillful at keeping her father’s axe sharpened and she even learned to split the much-needed firewood.
 The chopping and the digging in the garden helped Brigid to become unusually strong for a girl her age.
-Of course, not being able to leave their yard and kept confined to the cottage during most of the daylight hours, Brigid had no comparison to make with others her age.
+Of course, not being able to leave their yard and being kept confined to the cottage during most of the daylight hours, Brigid had no comparison to make with others her age.

-Being restricted to such a small part of it, Brigid became more and more curious about the rest of the world outside her home.
+Being restricted to such a small part of the world, Brigid became more and more curious about the rest of the world outside her home.
 Not that much was visible to her.
 She watched out the little windows of her family’s cottage and wondered at the limited sights she could see from her vegetable garden in the side yard.

 Day after day she would see the little girl, a girl not taller than herself and probably the same age she would guess.

 “I want to go to school,” she insisted one day to her father.